Photoacoustic Flowoxigraphy: Measures oxygen in individual red blood cells in real time.

 “That allows us to figure out the color of the red blood cell at any given moment.
 By watching the color change, we can determine how much oxygen is delivered from each red blood cell per unit of time or distance.
-From there, we can determine the average oxygen delivery per unit length of capillary segment."
+From there, we can determine the average oxygen delivery per unit length of the capillary segment."

 Wang was able to watch the red blood cells choose which direction to travel when they encountered a “fork” in the capillary, called bifurcation.
 The cells travel in "bunches" to where oxygen is most needed in the body at that time, he says.

 And although the cells travel very quickly, the speed of the device, at 200 Hz, or 20 3D frames per second, allows the researchers to see the cells in real time.
 (In comparison, a film at a movie theater moves at 30 Hz—fast enough that the eye can't see the individual frames.)

 "Photoacoustic flowoxigraphy enables oximetry at the single-cell level", says Wang, adding that the method has applications for further biological studies as well as in the clinical setting.